EdgarAllenExile/notehub/02. Projects/az-204/practice-question-nodes.md

 - namespaces in containers let you isolate things across repository
     - Interestingly, the repository is the part of an ACR that reprents a collection of container images or artifacts that have the smae name but different tags (versions) tags specify the version you want to use of that image
 - Blobs are still the only thing that supports user delegated SAS within a storage account
+- Why do you define meta data with a PUT and not a POST

 ## Incorrect Answers & Explanations